 4. Master Limited Partnerships (MLPs)

 If you want income that is a little more regular, preferred shares can be the way to go.
-A preferred share is a hybrid: It’s not a , and it’s not a bond.
+A preferred share is a hybrid: It’s not a common stock, and it’s not a bond.
 It represents a sort of quasi-debt.
 Preferred shares pay out regular dividends, and yields can be 6% or more.
-It’s considered a payment, though, so you don’t get the advantage of rising rates if things start improving.

-Many companies thatpreferred shares are in the financial sector, so you need to feel confident about those companies before you buy.
+Many companies that offer preferred shares are in the financial sector, so you need to feel confident about those companies before you buy.

 Here are a few of my favorite preferred stock funds...